kevinzunigacuellar/web/src/content/blog/google-analytics-in-astro.md

 <!-- more head -->
 ```

-Finally, place this code snippet in the head of your html.
-If you are coping the code above do not forget to update your `GA_MEASUREMENT_ID`.
+Finally, place this code snippet in the head section of your HTML.
+If you copy the code above, remember to update `GA_MEASUREMENT_ID` with your tracking ID.

-Congratulations, you have successfully added google analytics to your Astro project 🎉!
+Congratulations!
+You have successfully added Google Analytics to your Astro project. 🎉

-## Testing 👩‍🔬
+## Testing

-After deploying your project, go to your google analytics real time dashboard.
+After deploying your project, visit your Google Analytics.
 You should see some recent activity after visiting your website.
 ![Google analytics real time dashboard with one visitor in the last 30 minutes](../../assets/realtime-dashboard.png)